ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 # Deployment Guide

-still under construction
+🚨 still under construction
 ## Prerequisites

 * Azure Subscription
 * Microsoft 365 license
-* Power Apps per app or Power Apps per user plan (for using Dataverse. please also see [Considerations about where to store data]())
+* Power Apps per app or Power Apps per user plan (for using Dataverse, please also see [Considerations about where to store data]())
 * Environment with Dataverse database
 <!-- don't rightclick publish to production :-)  -->
 * Admin role

 ## Steps

-### App registration for Dataverse
+### 1. App registration for Dataverse

 * go to [portal.azure.com](https://portal.azure.com)
 * log in